Malaysia is at a cross-roads today. Something is stirring in the psyche of the people.

 Aliran identifies with this natural quest for justice in all aspects of public life.

-Indeed, that has been the core of our struggle since the society was established on 25 January 1977, making us Malaysia’s oldest human rights group.
-Aliran is listed on the Roster (A1) Consultative Status with the Economic and Social Council of the United Nations since 1987.
+Indeed, that has been the core of our struggle since the society was registered with the Registrar of Societies on 25 January 1977 and then launched on 12 August the same year, making us Malaysia’s oldest human rights group.

 Aliran Kesedaran Negara (National Consciousness Movement) is Malaysia’s first multi-ethnic reform movement dedicated to justice, freedom and solidarity.
 (What the name Aliran means.)
 Listed on the Roster of the Economic and Social Council of the United Nations (A1 – Roster Consultative Status) since 1987, Aliran has a consistent record of championing democratic reforms.
 (Why Aliran?)